Written by Editorial Team

 Babies are more vulnerable to choking because they have small airways which can easily get obstructed; though most often, the food or object partially blocks the trachea, and is coughed out.
-The smart mechanism of your body regulates that food goes down the food pipe only by means of epiglottis.
+The smart mechanism of your body regulates that food goes down the food pipe only by means of the epiglottis.

-If small food particles or water droplets slip to the wind pipe, then this causes coughing.
+If small food particles or water droplets slip into the windpipe, then this causes coughing.
 Coughing is the body’s immediate response to expel the foreign particles from the incorrect pipe.
-If coughing fails, then the oxygen cannot pass down completely or in sufficient quantity from windpipe to the lungs, causing breathing difficulties.
+If coughing fails, then the oxygen cannot pass down completely or in sufficient quantity from the windpipe to the lungs, causing breathing difficulties.
 This results in choking.

-Oversupply of milk or an incorrect feeding posture may lead infants to choke while breastfeeding as their small mouths cannot handle a lot of milk in one go.
-An overactive letdown reflex, alongwith a foremilk/hindmilk imbalance, can lead to your little one choke, gag, gulp or gasp while breastfeeding.
-The way to deal with this is to regulate the supply to your baby’s needs.
-You can also try other positions, and ensure that latching is correct.
-You can also express some milk before putting your baby to your breast to ease the letdown.
+An Oversupply of milk or an incorrect feeding posture may lead infants to choke while breastfeeding as their small mouths cannot handle a lot of milk in one go.
+An overactive letdown reflex, along with a foremilk/hindmilk imbalance, can lead to your little one choking, gagging, gulping or gasping while breastfeeding.
+T

 In the event your little one does happen to choke, the below first aid must be administered to the child.
 Also, click here to find out what to do when your child is choking.

 After you have thoroughly assessed the situation, you can do take the following steps-

 Infant choking can be prevented by storing things smartly when you have an infant in the house.
 Follow all the preventive measures.
-Being closely involved with your baby during his play and meal time will also strengthen the mother-child bond as well as allow you to keep an eye on him.
+Being closely involved with your baby during their play and mealtimes will also strengthen the parent-child bond as well as allow you to keep an eye on him.
 It’s a good idea to learn how to perform CPR as well as teach other caregivers too.

 Read Also: CPR in Babies: Steps And Precautions